jbielt/ECOMMERCE/README.md

 # ECOMMERCE
-Ecommerce backend with Nodejs, Express, mongodb, and other libs.
+Ecommerce backend with Nodejs, Express, mongodb, and JWT